Skip to content

 FTMobileReactNative.clearAllData();

-When FTMobileConfig.autoSync is configured as true, no additional actions are required; the SDK will synchronize data automatically.
+When FTMobileConfig.autoSync is set to true, no additional actions are required; the SDK will automatically sync data.

-When FTMobileConfig.autoSync is configured as false, you need to actively trigger the data synchronization method for data synchronization.
+When FTMobileConfig.autoSync is set to false, you need to actively trigger the data sync method for synchronization.

 Usage Method